thumbliner/thumbliner/small-talk.md

 Flaws?
 The standard.<br>

-Now let’s be outraged by `insert headline`.
+Now let’s be outraged about `insert headline`.
 Not outraged.
 Aware.
 Concerned.<br>

 You would not say so if you were a pure `insert label`.